 Read more: Why are buds taking forever to mature? (and how to speed the process up)

-So if you plan on growing many plants together, consider that a strain which needs an 8 week flowering stage is going to be ready to harvest a lot sooner than a strain with a 16 week flowering stage.
+So if you plan on growing many plants together, consider that a strain that needs an 8-week flowering stage is going to be ready to harvest a lot sooner than a strain with a 16-week flowering stage.

 Tip: Breeders often count from the beginning of the harvest window.
 It’s a good idea to add ~2 weeks to most breeder estimates to achieve peak ripeness, though inspecting the buds is the most accurate way to choose harvest time.

 There’s nothing wrong with harvesting your plants one at a time as they become mature, but the length of the flowering stage is something to keep in mind if you prefer one big harvest over a bunch of smaller ones.